leyuwei/PDFuck/README.md

 - **Selection and copy in every module**: View, Edit, Annotate, and Save modes support character-level selection. `Shift` + arrow keys adjust the range, while copying removes hard PDF line breaks and common English word splits.
 - **Reorderable, detachable, and returnable document tabs**: Drag tabs forward or backward to arrange your workspace.
 Drag a tab outside the tab bar to move its current in-memory PDF, reading position, view state, and unsaved indicator into a separate window; drag that tab into another PDFuck window to return it automatically, including unsaved changes.
 - **Local-first and explicit password handling**: Parsing, rendering, editing, and export happen locally.
 Encrypted PDFs open read-only by default; a password is stored by the system secure store only when you explicitly choose to save it.
 - **Export for delivery**: Select pages with ranges such as `1-3, 5, 8-10`, odd/even filters, inversion, or individual toggles, then export combined or separate PDF files, PNG, JPG, or EPS.
+Raster exports support 72-600 DPI.
+- **Automatic update check**: Packaged builds can compare the installed version with the latest GitHub Release and let you download, postpone, or skip a release.

 ## Download and Install